DZavalza2/sepsis_early_detection/README.md

 Set up the MIMIC-III database in pgAdmin by following the tutorial provided by the MIT Laboratory for Computational Physiology: [Setting up MIMIC-III in a local Postgres database](https://github.com/MIT-LCP/mimic-code/blob/main/mimic-iii/buildmimic/postgres/README.md).

 ## Data Preparation
-### Loading Data into the Local Database
-After downloading the data files from the MIMIC-III database, place them in the `raw_data` folder in this repository.
-The `raw_data` folder is structured to organize the data as downloaded from MIMIC-III.
-This helps in maintaining consistency and ease of access for further processing.
-Ensure that the file structure within `raw_data` matches what the processing scripts expect.
-For instance, if the scripts expect certain CSV files, place those files directly in the `raw_data` folder.
-If there are specific naming conventions or directory structures that need to be followed for the raw data files, specify them here.
+After downloading the data files from the MIMIC-III database, you will have to do some data cleaning to get the same subset of data we are using.
+Your best resouce for this is going to be looking at the `extract.sql` file and `merge.ipynb`.
+In the `extract.sql` file, we provide the queries we used to extract the vital signs from the entire database.
+Similarly, `merge.ipynb` provides a comprehensive python notebook which guides readers through cleaning up the messy data from the database extraction.
+Using these two guiding files, users should be able to recreate our subset of data we are using for our model.

 ## Data Processing
-The `processed_data` folder contains scripts for preprocessing the raw data from MIMIC-III.
-Run the scripts in the following order to prepare your data for analysis:

-- To implement still
+**To implement still**

+##